samihanuva/E-Buy/ecom_app_flutter/README.md

 # ecom_app_flutter

-An e-commerce app made with flutter .
-I used firebase for backend.
-The features of this app are as follows:
+An e-commerce app made with flutter.
+I used firebase for backend.The features of this app are as follows:
-1.Landing page
+1. Landing page
 2.Registration
 3.Log In/ Log Out
 4. User data form that stores user data in firebase